jiayihoffman/jiayihoffman.github.io/privacy_policy.md

 title: Private Policy
 permalink: /private_policy/
 ---
-App Privacy Document for Droid Vision
+App Privacy Document

 Effective Date: Nov 19, 2024

 ## Introduction

-At Droid Vision, your privacy is our priority.
+At Modular Machines, your privacy is our priority.
 We are committed to providing a safe and secure app experience.
 This document explains our privacy practices and reassures you that we do not collect, store, or share any of your personal data.

 ## No Data Collection

-Droid Vision does not collect, store, or transmit any of your personal or usage data.
+Our apps do not collect, store, or transmit any of your personal or usage data.
 This includes, but is not limited to:

 * Personal information (e.g., name, email address).
 * Video content or metadata created using the app.